+Figure 9-xx3—Extension Transmit PSD Information subfield format (#10988)

+The format of the Extension Transmit PSD Values subfield is the same as the Maximum Transmit Power field as defined in Figure 9-694 (Maximum Transmit Power field format if Maximum Transmit Power Interpretation subfield is 1 or 3).

 (#10988)The Extension Maximum Transmit Power field is included only following conditions defined in 35.16.3 (EHT operation with the Transmit Power Envelope element).

 TGbe Editor: Add the following subclause 35.15.3 EHT operation with the Transmit Power Envelope element